Pic du Midi de Bigorre: International Dark Sky Reserve

 Officially initiated in 2009, during the international year of astronomy, the Pic du Midi International Dark Sky Reserve (IDSR) was labeled in 2013 by the International Dark-Sky Association.
 It's the sixth in the world, the first in Europe and the only one still today in France.

 The IDSR aims to limit the exponential propagation of light pollution, in order to preserve the quality of the night.
-Co-managed by the Syndicat mixte for the tourist promotion of the Pic du Midi, the Pyrénées National Park and the Departmental Energy Union 65, its priority actions are the public education on the impacts and consequences of these pollutions as well as the establishment of responsible lighting in the Haut-Pyrenean territory.
+Co-managed by the Syndicat mixte for the tourist promotion of the Pic du Midi, the Pyrénées National Park and the Departmental Energy Union 65, its priority actions are public education on the impacts and consequences of these pollutions as well as the establishment of responsible lighting in the Haut-Pyrenean territory.

 It covers 3,000 km^{2}, or 65% of the Hautes-Pyrénées.
 The IDSR includes 251 communes spread around the Pic du Midi de Bigorre and is distinguished in two zones: